+Planning efficiently means you only buy what you need.
 After you’ve created your menu for the week, you’ll use it to make a grocery list.
-Planning efficiently means you only buy what you need.
+How to make and organize your grocery list.

 A smart meal plan takes into account what you already have in your kitchen.
 Put that celery that’s on its last legs into a vegetable soup.
 Use the other half of that carton of buttermilk that’s hanging out in your refrigerator by making waffles for dinner.

 I can’t tell you how much better I feel going into a new week knowing our meals are planned out.
 I’ll teach you how to take your unique schedule into account to make a meal plan that works for you.
 The last thing you need to be doing when you have hungry, whiny kids is searching your pantry for something, anything, to feed them.
 With a plan in place (and maybe even some food prep done ahead of time) you’ll feel like a super mom! 😉